Last of the Dogmen

 Last of the Dogmen is a 1995 American Western film written and directed by Tab Murphy (in his feature directorial debut).
-It stars Tom Berenger, Barbara Hershey, Kurtwood Smith, and Steve Reevis.
-Set in the mountains of northwest Montana, United States, near the Idaho, United States, and Canadian borders, the film is about a bounty hunter who tracks escaped convicts into a remote region and encounters an unknown band of Dog Soldiers from a tribe of Cheyenne Indians.
+It stars Tom Berenger, Barbara Hershey, Kurtwood Smith and Steve Reevis.
+Set in the mountains of northwest Montana, United States, the film is about a bounty hunter who tracks escaped convicts into a remote region and encounters an unknown band of Dog Soldiers from a tribe of Cheyenne Indians.
 The film was shot on location in Alberta and British Columbia, Canada, as well as in Mexico.
+Critical reviews were mixed to positive, though the film was a box office disappointment.

 Plot

-Distraught but skillful bounty hunter Lewis Gates, accompanied by his horse and faithful companion Zip, an Australian cattle dog, tracks three armed escaped convicts into Montana's Oxbow Quadrangle, at the persistence of his unforgiving ex-father-in-law, who blames Gates for his daughter's tragic death.
-Gates sees the convicts but hears shots.
-Investigating the scene, all Gates finds is a bloody scrap of cloth, "enough blood to paint the sheriff's office," a bloody shotgun shell, and an old-fashioned Indian arrow.
+Distraught but skillful bounty hunter Lewis Gates is accompanied by his horse and faithful companion Zip, an Australian cattle dog.
+Gates tracks three armed escaped convicts into Montana's isolated Oxbow Quadrangle, at the persistence of his unforgiving ex-father-in-law, who blames Gates for his daughter's tragic death.
+Gates sees the convicts but hears gunshots.
+Investigating the scene, Gates finds only a bloody scrap of cloth, "enough blood to paint the sheriff's office," a bloody shotgun shell, and an old-fashioned Indian arrow.

 Gates takes the arrow to archaeologist Lillian Sloan, who identifies it as a replica of the arrows used by Cheyenne Dog Soldiers.
 Gates doesn't think it's a replica and, after some library research, develops a long list of people who have disappeared into the Oxbow.
-He also finds a story of a "wild child" captured in the woods in the early 20th century.
-Now, he's convinced that the fugitives were killed by a tribe of Dog Soldiers, a hardy band of Native Americans who somehow escaped the 1864 Sand Creek massacre and survived for 128 years, secluded in the Montana Wilderness, killing anyone who threatened to find and expose them.
+He also finds a story of a "wild child" captured by railroad men in the woods in the early 20th century and who escaped and disappeared.
+Now, he's convinced that the three fugitives were killed by Cheyenne people who escaped the 1864 Sand Creek massacre, avoided being forced onto the Northern Cheyenne Indian Reservation, and who have survived for 128 years in the northwestern Montana Wilderness by killing any White people who threatened to find and expose their existence.

-Gates convinces Sloan to join him in a search for the band.
+Gates convinces Sloan to join him in a search for the missing Cheyenne.
 The two enter the Oxbow and begin to search.
-They survive many mishaps and bond throughout their journey, eventually venturing deeper into the wilderness than Gates has ever gone before, around 50 miles in.
+They survive many mishaps and bond throughout their journey, eventually venturing deeper into the wilderness than Gates has ever gone before, around 50 miles (80.5 km) in.

 After a week and nearing the end of their supplies, Sloan suggests heading back.
-As the two are packing their gear, they are suddenly attacked by Cheyenne Indians.
-Sloan, speaking the Cheyenne language, deescalates the situation, and the two are taken captive by Yellow Wolf.
-They are taken to the Cheyenne encampment in a valley accessed through a tunnel behind a waterfall, where the duo meet the village leader Spotted Elk.
-He tells them of the escape and salvation of the Cheyenne 128 years ago, as well as his own run-in with the "white people" when he was a child.
+As the two are packing their gear, they are suddenly attacked by a Cheyenne war party.
+Sloan, speaking the Cheyenne language, de-escalates the situation, and the two are taken captive by Yellow Wolf.
+They are taken to a Cheyenne village in a valley accessed through a tunnel behind a waterfall.
+The duo meet the village Chief Spotted Elk, who tells them of the escape and salvation of the Cheyenne 128 years ago, as well as his own run-in with the "white people" and escape from "the house of iron bars" when he was still a child.